Will Donald Trump's visa restrictions slow down America's economic revival? | DW | 28.07.2020

 The relocation was carefully planned as the American market for medical equipment has grown to become the world's biggest in recent years.
 Richard Wolf has already invested heavily in the firm's headquarters in Chicago.
 But Donald Trump's visa ban means the move is off for this year, says Heffner.
 "I just can't fly in the specialists needed to train staff and support us here."

 Heffner's foiled expansion plans are the kind of stories Hilde Holland hears a lot these days.
-The 29-year-old lawyer is based in New York, where she also sits on the board of the German-American Chambers of Commerce.
+Holland has worked as a lawyer for more than 25 years and is based in New York, where she also sits on the board of the German-American Chambers of Commerce.
 Never before have US visa regulations been so "bad," she told DW, adding: "They're an absolute catastrophe for businesses."

 Virtually all visa applications are being turned down these days, Holland says, even those based on an emergency claim.
 Moreover, the COVID-19 pandemic has "de facto shuttered" all German consulates in the US, meaning not even investors or people eligible under green card requirements can apply for US entry.
 She claims the ban imposed by Donald Trump was clearly politically motivated.